⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 • Challenge to finish a module in half of the default time with the highest score that will be doubled (Killers, Achievers).

 The list can be infinite.
-“Mechanics-Dynamics” matrix is a great way to spark imagination and create engaging eLearning gamification elements — you are only limited by:
+The “Mechanics-Dynamics” matrix is a great way to spark imagination and create engaging eLearning gamification elements — you are only limited by:

 • Your course goal.